svikashk/docs/help/creating-and-organizing-lists-inside-your-project.md

 layout: default
 nav_order: 3
 has_children: false
-parent: Getting Started
+parent: Get Started
 title: Creating and organizing Lists inside your project
 desc: Learn how to create and organize multiple Lists inside your project.
-permalink: help/getting-started/creating-lists/
+permalink: help/get-started/creating-lists/
 ---
 # Creating and organizing Lists inside your project